kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - So, first, we know exactly who produces the very famous horse porn they've been producing over there for decades that nearly every British police officer has seen a thousand times, and giggled each time; as if the drugged, brain-damaged, and soon to be murdered humans starring in it don't exist.
 - Once the in-person spy-cam switcheroo-fests are over, if you have a viable business/trade which will bring more porn-fodder to the region, they'll let you live (Natalia).
 - If you have any money, they'll relieve you of it, while training for the horse-porn begins.
-- My guess is even poverty won't save you over there though.
+- (My guess is even poverty won't save you over there.)
 - Training consists in ramping up the drug and poisoning doses plus the usual manipulation, in-person and online, and simply add a new member to the switcheroo group which happens to be a horse.
 - They commonly set this training session up, I was told, at a car window at night.
 - The target is in the passenger seat of the car with another person driving.
 - The driver is not part of the main-man (trumpet-teacher) group and could be anyone from the town the target might reasonably be in the car with.
 - The car is parked somewhere rural.
 - A horse is cued to pop his head close to the driver's open window and, at the same time, the main man speaks.
+- A scripted vignette is already in place - part of the violence training no doubt, as we are that far along now and there will be regular filmed and always worsening sexual violence happening to the target - that causes her (I believe it is always a her for the horse porn, correct me if I'm wrong) to turn away from the horse in fear so as to not look at it closely or for too long.
 - By this time, a target's brain is in an even worse state than a stroke survivor, and the neural link between the visual (horse) and the audio (main-man) voice is patterned.
-- The target is drugged and trained even further to believe the horse is main man.
+- The target is then repeatedly drugged and trained again and again to believe the horse is main man, until the main event.
-- There is no doubt this was the plan for me.
+- There is no doubt this was the end goal for me and I wonder if my dad knew.
+- My guess is all the regular porn-addicts knew, including him, and were following my journey, avidly...

 ### Six distinct men